Gustav Isaksen: Club career

-Growing up in Hjerk, Salling, Isaksen moved to the Midtjylland academy from Roslev IK at under-12-level, after having started playing football as a three-year-old.
+Growing up in Hjerk, Salling, Isaksen began playing football at three years old.
+From Roslev IK, he moved to the Midtjylland academy at the under-12 level.

+Midtjylland

-After he signed his first professional contract in May 2019 – a five-year deal – he made his debut on 25 August 2019 in the Danish Superliga when he came on as a substitute for Awer Mabil in the 78th minute of the 2–0 away win over SønderjyskE.
-He made his first ever start on 29 September in a 1–0 loss to OB in the domestic league.
+Isaksen signed his first professional contract in May 2019, a five-year deal with FC Midtjylland.
+He made his debut on 25 August 2019 in the Danish Superliga when he came on as a substitute for Awer Mabil in the 78th minute of the 2–0 away win over SønderjyskE.
+He made his first ever start on 29 September in a 1–0 loss to OB in the league.
 At the end of the season, Midtjylland won the Superliga title, with Isaksen recording 15 appearances.

 On 25 November 2020, Isaksen made his first European appearance, coming on as a substitute for Anders Dreyer in the 82nd minute of a 3–1 loss to Ajax in the UEFA Champions League group stage.
 He scored his first professional goal on 11 February 2021 in the Danish Cup quarter-final first leg against OB.
 Starting as a right winger, he netted the 2–1 winner.

 On 20 February 2023, Isaksen scored his first hat-trick in Midtjylland's spring opener against Viborg, which ended in a 4–0 victory.
 He was the top scorer of the 2023–24 Danish Superliga season.

+Lazio

-On 8 August 2023, he was signed by Italian Serie A club Lazio.
-He scored his first goal for the club on 30 December 2023, scoring the second goal in Lazio's 3–1 victory over Frosinone, as well as providing an assist.
+On 8 August 2023, Isaksen was signed by Italian club Lazio.
+He registered his first goal for the club on 29 December 2023, scoring the second in Lazio's 3–1 Serie A victory over Frosinone, as well as providing an assist.